cacophony-wj/LeS/README.md

 There you go, fellow deviant.
 However you wish to enjoy NSFW Skyrim, soft or hard, I hope your experience is fulfilling (or at least titillating.)
 And keep checking the NSFW channels for releases including _Cupid_, _Lotus_ and _Bakarim_ which are far more in-depth than I can muster.

+## Troubleshooting

+### Why don't my saves work?

+Now that I understand how it works and the advantages it offers, the Skyrim Save System Overhaul is in here, not to punish you as suspected, but to allow for automatic saving without scumming that would break a lot of the background scripting of this modlist.
+Set it as specified in the MCM section and forget it.
+If you die, exit the game, relaunch it, and continue from the main menu.
+Try to avoid using the hotkey to save as I _have_ had Cursed Loot break on me by using it.
+You'll get back to where you were soon, the saves happen at roughly five minute intervals when everything "calms down" in the background.
+If you really want to risk an after-death reload, wait until the 15 second countdown and autoload has elapsed.
+Hopefully this will prevent the dreaded save corruption. _Only the most recent 5 manual saves and 10 autosaves are stored, and their names and screenshots do not depict their contents.
+Use the most recent one unless absolutely necessary._

+### What are all these Form 43 warnings?
+I thought Form 43 was bad news.

+In the normal modding world this would be true, but this is Lover's Lab, which is notoriously resistant to change.
+Some of the mods break if they are converted.
+So **do not attempt to convert the Form 43 plugins into form 44**!
+These are left this way intentionally.
+I can't stop MO2 from warning you about them but I can strongly insist that you not act on those warnings.

+### Someone (or something) tries to rope me into sex but everything just stops and I can't move.

+The automatic animations triggered from Devious Devices and Cursed Loot seem to suffer from almost intolerable script lag at times.
+I understand it's a known issue that is being worked on, but until it is resolved, you'll have to break your immersion a bit.
+If an animation seems stuck with all participants standing still unable to move, open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
+You may have to repeat this process at least once.

+### I'm locked into some gear and I can't move in third person.

+Finally, sometimes the PC will become unable to move after picking up items in 3rd person due to the fidgety way that Cursed Loot uses encumbrance to slow you down.
+If this happens, simply go into first person and back out to move again.